Durham Success at Adidas SicklineBy Anthony Stewart on Friday 14th October 2016

 Big congratulations to both Mark and Dan Sheppard for their work saving people's lives all weekend.
 They even saved one crazed madman who was going down the course in his boxers and swimming for fun (a nudist version of Harry).

 party on Saturday night was pretty epic people were wondering why we came in

 togas to a Christmas special but we came up with an excuse like Romans killed Jesus

 whose birth created Christmas.
 That's still better than: our social sec Alex wanted

 to re-use an old costume.
 However, he was sexy in that mini skirt though so we

 let it slide.

-giving us an adult friendly reindeer costume no-one will forget.
+Shout out to Emma for giving us an adult friendly reindeer costume no-one will forget.

 keen swimmer: Harry